-‘Probate’ is the name of a document issued by a Probate Registry which authorises those named in to wind up an estate and distribute all the assets.
+‘Probate’ is the name of a document issued by a Probate Registry which authorises those named in a Will to wind up an estate and distribute all the assets.
 Some estates can be wound up without Probate.

 Our solicitors and probate experts can guide you through the probate process.
 See our Probate FAQ below.

 What is an estate?

 The word ‘estate’ tends to conjure up images of stately homes and the landed gentry, but this word is used to describe everything you own when you die.
 We all have an estate, and it usually consists of a combination of assets such as property, personal belongings (including cars, jewellery and household items), investments such as shares, ISAs, bank and building society accounts, premium bonds and National Savings, Life Insurance, pensions, annuities and so on.

 When someone dies their assets need to be identified and financial institutions notified of the death.
 Next, the appropriate tax and debts should be paid, and the remainder distributed in accordance with the Will.
 If there is no Will, the legal rules on distribution (called the ‘Intestacy Rules’) should be applied instead.
 These steps and actions are called administering the estate, and sometimes the phrase ‘probate’ is used as a catch-all term for this process.

 As an executor, you are responsible for administering the estate.
 If there is no Will then the administration can usually be undertaken by the next-of-kin of the deceased, and instead of being called an executor they are called the ‘administrator’, A Personal Representative is a catch-all phrase for both an executor and an administrator.

 As personal representative you have a legal duty and responsibility to administer the estate correctly.
 If you fail to do so you may find yourself personally liable to make good any loss the beneficiaries suffer.
 That is why lay personal representatives often ask us for professional help to administer the estate to ensure it is done correctly.

 What is a Grant of Probate and why do I need it?